orcular-orga/orcuScooter/Documentation/Assembly.md

 <table> <tr> <td> <img width="500" src="images/Assembly/009.png"> <br> <img width="500" src="images/Assembly/010.png"> <br> <img width="500" src="images/Assembly/011.png"> <br> <img width="500" src="images/Assembly/012.png"></td> <td> <ul>
         <li>Insert the 3D-printed (nylon) plain bearing in the largest hole of the cross connection.
 It should sit tightly inside the hole.</li>
-        <li>Mount the cross connection between the angles, using two 3D-printed spacers (18 x 2,5 or 18 x 1,9) and a M8 x 65 screw with washers on each side (washers not shown in the image)</li>
+        <li>Mount the cross connection between the angles, using two 3D-printed spacers (18 x 2,5 or 18 x 1,9) and an M8 x 65 screw with washers on each side (washers not shown in the image)</li>
         <li>Try the 18 x 2,5 spacers first.
 If they don't fit, try the 18 x 1,9 ones.
 If none of them fit, edit the file in FreeCAD or in a slicer software and print spacers that fit well.
 The cross connection part should not wobble</li>
-        <li>Tighten the screw with a M8 nut (not shown in the image)</li>
+        <li>Tighten the screw with an M8 nut (not shown in the image)</li>
         <li>Test the connection.
 The part should be rotatable.</li>
 </table>